Zuehlke/machines-code-people/articles/aprg.md

 ## Architectural Erosion and the Model-Code Gap
 Architectural erosion is the divergence of the architecture model from the source code and infrastructure that actually implements the model.
-It results in a model-code gap and usually happens stepwise by iterative and incremental development and maintenance of a system.
+It results in a model-code gap and usually happens stepwise during iterative and incremental development and maintenance of a system.
 The code and infrastructure evolves, but the architecture model is not kept in sync.
-After some time we end up with an architectural model that describes the system as it was meant in the beginning but not as it is actually implemented and delivered.
+After some time we end up with a model that describes the system as it was meant in the beginning but not as it is actually implemented and delivered.

 Such a system is often called "historically grown".
-It is difficult to maintain and to evolve further since earlier decisions were implicit, based on local knowledge and are not comprehendable any more.
+It is difficult to maintain and to evolve further since decisions are often implicit, based on local knowledge and are not comprehendable after some time any more.
 Fulfilment of quality attribute requirements is getting harder and harder to achieve.

 ## Towards Architecture as Code
 Our approach is one step towards closing the model-code gap.
-It combines Architecture as Code with APIs for Infrastructure within the same code base, hence making it easier to keep the architectural model of a system in sync with the code and the infrastructure which actually implements this model.
+It combines Architecture as Code with APIs for Infrastructure within the same code base.
 As an example consider the following simplified architecture of an eShop:

 (TBD add the sys and app architecture sketch here)